This role has a starting salary of £39,355 per annum, based on a 36 hour working week.

 Rewards and Benefits

-- 26 days' holiday rising to 28 days after 2 years' service and 30 days after 5 years' service
+- 28 days annual leave, rising to 30 days after 5 years' service (plus bank holidays)

 - Option to buy up to 10 days of additional annual leave